-Things Medical Malpractice Attorney in St. Louis Can Help You With
+Medical Malpractice St. Louis

 Medical Negligence: Medical negligence is defined as any case where a medical provider including a physician or a nurse failed to offer you the medical care you needed, whether on purpose or by accident or error.
 Currently, the rate of medical negligence is highly disputed, as it is difficult to measure and monitor properly.
 In 2013, it was estimated that 142,000 people died from medical negligence globally.
 The Institute of Medicine suggests that around 44,000 to 88,000 preventable deaths happen each year, and around 1,000,000 people are injured or otherwise harmed by medical negligence.
 While these statistics are estimates, they do show the severity of the problem.
 The Institute of Medicine’s follow up to their initial reports suggests that latrogenesis or complications from medicine or surgery, happen to over 400,000 people per year in hospitals and 800,000 in long-term care facilities on medical drug related incidents alone.
 Because medical negligence is typically caused by human error, any injury, illness, or death that would not have happened without the medical care qualifies as medical negligence.

 There are many types of medical negligence and any case where your physician is the direct cause of harm, mental or physical, then you have a case.
 The following include a few examples.

 Drug Errors – Diagnosing, administering, or offering the wrong drugs is medical negligence.
 This applies whether a prescription is written for the drug or a nurse administers the medication by mistake.

 Surgery Errors – If you suffered a side effect or injury related to negligence in surgery, you have a malpractice case.

 Lack of Care – Not receiving proper attention and care that you paid for during your stay in a hospital, hospice or long-term care facility, it is negligence.